hashicorp/terraform-provider-kubernetes/website/docs/d/ingress.html.markdown

 # kubernetes_ingress

 Ingress is a collection of rules that allow inbound connections to reach the endpoints defined by a backend.
 An Ingress can be configured to give services externally-reachable urls, load balance traffic, terminate SSL, offer name based virtual hosting etc.
-This data source allows you to pull data about such ingress, especially the loadbalancer dns.
+This data source allows you to pull data about such ingress.

 ## Example Usage